jleben/stitch/doc/pages/connections.md

 Connections {#connections}
 ===========

-Connections solve the problem of passing a reference to a shared object to multiple threads and managing the object's lifetime.
-Connections improve modularity: they enable writing classes which can communicate in a thread-safe manner without the awareness of each other's existence.
+Connections help with dynamically managing the communication of one thread with multiple other threads.
+They improve modularity: they enable writing classes which are agnostic of who they communicate with, while an external process manages their connections with multiple other objects.

 A connection represents the sharing of an object between two threads.
 However, each of the two threads only needs to interact with an object that represents one endpoint of the connection.